binumolgeorge/Ai_Intern_Task3_Binumol_George/README.md

 ---

 ## Objective
-To build a Recommendation Engine that simulates intelligent matchmaking between users on a platform like ScaleDux — connecting Founders with the most relevant Service Providers and Mentors, and vice versa.
+To build a Recommendation Engine that simulates intelligent matchmaking between users on a platform like ScaleDux, connecting Founders with the most relevant Service Providers and Mentors, and vice versa.

 ---